Stamp Duty Calculator

 The legal structure of a resale shared ownership purchase differs from a new shared ownership purchase.
 In new shared ownership, the housing association grants you a new lease.
 In resale, you take an assignment of the existing lease from the current shared owner.
 You step into the shoes of the previous leaseholder and take on all the rights and obligations of the existing lease.

 The housing association must consent to the assignment.
 This consent is typically given automatically through the nomination process, but your solicitor must formally request it.
-The housing association will also require evidence that you meet the shared ownership eligibility criteria — income limits, not owning another suitable home, etc.
+The housing association will also require evidence that you meet the shared ownership eligibility criteria, such as income limits and not owning another suitable home.

 Lease Length Issues